Main page content

-Established within the University of Texas System as a service to the Board of Regents, chancellor, and executive staff of the U. T. System, the System Audit Office provides an independent internal audit appraisal function to examine and evaluate U. T. System activities.
+Established within the University of Texas System (UT) as a service to the Board of Regents, Chancellor, and executive staff of the UT System, the System Audit Office provides an independent internal audit appraisal function to examine and evaluate UT System activities.

-The internal audit activity is established by the Board of Regents.
-The internal audit activity’s responsibilities are defined by the Audit, Compliance, and Management Review Committee (ACMR) of the Board of Regents as part of its oversight role.
+The internal audit activity is established by the UT System Board of Regents.
+The internal audit activity’s responsibilities are defined by the Audit, Compliance, and Risk Management Committee (ACRMC) of the UT System Board of Regents as part of its oversight role.

-- Provide to management, the System Administration Internal Audit Committee (IAC) and the ACMR independent, objective evaluations of the operations, policies, procedures, and controls at UT System Administration.
+- Provide to management, the System Administration Internal Audit Committee (IAC) and the ACRMC independent, objective evaluations of the operations, policies, procedures, and controls at UT System Administration.

 Audit Tracking System